 Enter your Arizona tax liability less any credits.
 However, do not reduce your Arizona tax liability by the other state tax credit.

-For 2010, use the chart below to help you figure your Arizona tax liability prior to tax credits.
+For 2012, your Arizona tax liability prior to tax credits can be found on the following line number.